murilokuerten92/movies-series-context-api/README.md

 </div>

 <h1>
-Projeto List movies or series consuming the API run in React using Context API and Hooks.
+Project List movies or series consuming the API run in React using Context API and Hooks.
 </h1>